SeungHuLee/UniRx/README.md

     .Subscribe(xs => Debug.Log("DoubleClick Detected!
 Count:" + xs.Count));
 ```

-This example demonstrates the following features (in only five lines!):
+This example demonstrates the following features (in 5 lines!):

 * The game loop (Update) as an event stream
 * Composable event streams